WE ARE ACCEPTING CLAIMS ARISING OUT OF THE PORSCHE EMISSIONS SCANDAL WHICH IS SEPARATE TO THE ONGOING HIGH COURT ACTION AGAINST VW

-The KBA (German Federal Road Traffic Authority) has confirmed the existence of "inadmissible defeat devices" in Porsche Macan vehicles which has triggered the recent Porsche emissions recall in the UK.
-Letters about the recall are being sent out to owners, although we believe that certain 'technical measures' may have already been applied to vehicles as part of routine services since 2015 when the VW emissions scandal broke in the news.
+The Kraftfahrt-Bundesamt (KBA) - Federal Motor Transport Authority - has confirmed the existence of "inadmissible defeat devices" in Porsche Macan vehicles, and this triggered the Porsche diesel emissions recall in the UK.
+Letters about the recall were sent out to owners, although we believe that certain 'technical measures' may have already been applied to vehicles as part of routine services since 2015 when the VW "dieselgate" emissions scandal broke in the news.

-If you own a Porsche Macan (Euro 6) 3.0-litre Diesel, you should check into any work that has been carried out in the past that may relate to software updates.
+If you own a Porsche Macanvehicle, you should check into any work that has been carried out in the past that may be related to software updates.

 Parent company Volkswagen AG accepted a €1bn fine issued in Germany and admitted responsibility for the diesel crisis in relation to the VW emissions scandal.
-The VW emissions action continues to proceed in the High Court, with our firm appointed to the Steering Committee who are leading the action.
-We are now launching a separate action for those affected by the Porsche recall.
+The VW emissions action continues to proceed in the High Court, where it has been established that VW deployed defeat device technology in vehicles.
+We launched a different action for those affected by the separate Porsche recalls and emissions issues.

 This may well be the tip of the iceberg.
 We understand that the KBA has issued Porsche with recall notices relating to other Porsche diesel models, including the Cayenne 3.0-litre V6, Cayenne 4.2-litre V8 and the Panamera 4.0-litre V8.

 No Win, No Fee Action For Porsche Emissions Scandal Claims

 As expert consumer action lawyers, we are committed to access to justice.
 With our No Win, No Fee arrangement, we will not ask you to make any payment towards our legal fees unless we win or settle your case successfully, subject to your compliance with our Terms and Conditions.